Gaylord Family Oklahoma Memorial Stadium: Lights, camera, football, money

-Up until the 1980s, the NCAA had a tight grip on television contracts for Division I-A college football games.
-Compared to the current plethora of college football games on television, only two (on rare occasions, three) college football games were televised each week and the schedule of games was set in stone well in advance of the season opening.
+Until the 1980s, the NCAA had a tight grip on television contracts for Division I-A college football games.
+Compared to the later abundance of college football games on television, only two (on rare occasions, three) college football games were televised each week, and the schedule of games was set in stone well in advance of the season opening.
 The NCAA reasoned that televised games cut into attendance, and more TV games would cost more money in lost gate receipts than could be gained with television contracts.

 In the fall of 1981, OU and the University of Georgia sued the NCAA in federal court in Oklahoma City.
-In this class-action lawsuit on behalf of members of the College Football Association, the two schools alleged that the NCAA's contracts with ABC, NBC, and CBS violated the Sherman Antitrust Act by preventing each college and conference from selling its product on the open market.
+In this class-action lawsuit on behalf of members of the College Football Association, the two schools alleged that the NCAA's contracts with ABC, NBC, and CBS violated the Sherman Antitrust Act by preventing colleges and conferences from selling their own product on the open market.
 The court agreed with the schools in 1982 and voided the NCAA's television contracts.

-However, the ruling was appealed by the NCAA and finally heard by the Supreme Court of the United States, (NCAA v.
-Board of Regents of the University of Oklahoma, 468 U.S. 85 (1984)).
-The Supreme Court upheld the original trial decision, confirming that the NCAA's television plan indeed violated the Sherman and Clayton Antitrust Acts.
+The ruling was appealed by the NCAA and ultimately heard by the Supreme Court of the United States, (NCAA v.
+Board of Regents of the University of Oklahoma, 468 U.S. 85 (1984)), which upheld the lower court's decision.